Interested in submitting a Strategic Research Project proposal?

 Electrification of Transport: Challenges and Opportunities for the US-Mexico Transportation Industry

-This project considers how policy shapes the needs and capabilities of zero emissions vehicle (ZEV) producers in the US and Mexico, as well as how an increase in demand for ZEV may accelerate the binational transition to new technologies.
-UC researchers participate in the Light-Duty Vehicles Working Group of the US-Mexico Task Force on Zero-Emission Vehicles, established in 2022 to develop a managed auto industry transition that ensures binational prosperity, competitiveness, and inclusion.
+This project studied how policy shaped the needs and capabilities of zero emissions vehicle (ZEV) producers in the US and Mexico, as well as how increasing demand for ZEV accelerated the binational transition to new technologies.
+UC researchers also participated in the Light-Duty Vehicles Working Group of the US-Mexico Task Force on Zero-Emission Vehicles, established in 2022 to develop a managed auto industry transition that ensures binational prosperity, competitiveness, and inclusion.

 Principal Investigator: Gil Tal, UC Davis